PhilipCastiglione/sketchup/README.md

 Sketchup was built using macOS and Python 3.6.7 on top of the TensorFlow [Object Detection APIs](https://github.com/tensorflow/models/tree/master/research/object_detection).

-I have used [pipenv](https://pipenv.readthedocs.io/) for dependency management, but it isn't strictly required.
+I have used [pipenv](https://pipenv.readthedocs.io/) for Python dependency management, but it isn't strictly required.

 ### TensorFlow Object Detection